FROM THE AMERICAN HOSPITAL ASSOCIATION

 ASHHRA members play a critical role in supporting and leading the hospital and health system workforce as they care for our communities.
 We are thinking of you during these unprecedented times.
 With the recent coronavirus outbreak, many organizations have provided helpful information on their web sites and on social media, including information on washing hands, what to do if someone is experiencing symptoms, when to wear / not wear masks, and links to the CDC and/or the WHO for the most recent information about the virus.

-- Discuss COVID-19 (Coronavirus) issues such as remote work policies, staffing and other topics, or to share sample materials with your peers, join the ASHHRA Exchange discussions.
+- Discuss COVID-19 issues or share sample materials with your peers: ASHHRA Exchange

 - On-Demand Education: Emergency Preparedness for HR Professionals